Dragonsblood: Plot notes

 The fire-lizard banishment probably lead to the absence of fire-lizards (once common creatures to the average human on Pern) by Moreta's time (5th or 6th Pass) and their "re-discovery" by F'nor and Menolly several hundred years later (9th pass).

 The story also brings back a time shortly after that of Dragonsdawn, introducing the use of drums as a means of communication across distances that figures prominently in the Harper Hall trilogy and other earlier stories.
 Fire-lizards used to be the main relayers of messages, but with their banishment, people turned to drums to spread news.

 The loss of technology leads to a shift towards an oral tradition and the creation and use of Teaching Songs.

 Wind Blossom was trained by her mother Kitti Ping (Dragonsdawn), an Eridani-trained geneticist.
 The Eridani have a tradition of passing the responsibility of watching over genetic changes to their descendants.
-Wind Blossom was resistant to this idea, but it still played through as her daughter Emorra marries Tieran – it is strongly implied that Lorana is their descendant.
+Wind Blossom was resistant to this idea, but it still played through as her daughter Emorra marries Tieran, and it is strongly implied that Lorana is their descendant.

 Watch-whers are shown in a more prominent light compared to books written after the 9th pass.
 It is mentioned that they were purposely built to be nocturnal and fight Thread at night.
 This is a ret-con from books written by Anne McCaffrey alone.
 It is unclear if they continue to fight Thread by the 9th pass.
 Watch-whers that are with humans are misunderstood and have been reduced to chained up watchdogs.